More on Vallarta Turtles

 Tug, set, bigger tug, line going out, clear the line and it was clear this wasn’t a little guy.
 Now, the last nice Jack Crevalle I caught here was on a 7 wt. with a cheap Cabela’s large arbor reel… the reel did not do well (grinding is not a good sound when reeling).
 This time I was fishing my TFO Clouser 8 wt., the rod I brought to the Bahamas, and my TFO Large Arbor 357 reel.
 This fish didn’t stand a chance.
 So nice to have confidence in your gear.

-Of course, I have no pictures of any of this, since my waterproof camera took a header yesterday and is not recoverable.
+Of course, I have no pictures of any of the fish-just-caught, since my waterproof camera took a header yesterday and is not recoverable.

 Now… back to my bonefish fixation.